History of Roman Empire for Dummies from Dummy

 In the third century, Rome was in a crisis at the level of catastrophe.
 The whole province separated from Rome, and Empire did not have the resources and an army to prevent it.

-Diocletian, who came from a low-status family, made his way up from the soldier.
-He became emperor in 284 and divided the Empire into four parts with four capitals and assigned the ruler to each of them.
+Diocletian, who came from a low-status family, made his way up from being a soldier.
+He became emperor in 284 and divided the Empire into four parts with four capitals and assigned a ruler to each of them.
 Rome lost its importance.
-Senate became a city council.
-Now, the country was ruled by bureaucrats reported to the emperor.
+The Senate became a city council.
+Now, the country was ruled by bureaucrats who reported to the emperor.

 This was the end of the ancient world.
 The free citizen rights were no longer supported, and the relationships became more of the owner → slave.
-Emperor, from Princeps, became a dominus, citizen became a subject, the warrior became a soldier, the farmer became a serf.
-This was the beginning of medieval feudal times.
+Emperor, from Princeps, became a dominus, citizen became a subject, the warrior became a soldier, and the farmer became a serf.
+This marked the beginning of the medieval feudal period.

-After Decliotian renounced his power, the rulers from 4 different parts of the Empire started fighting for it.
-Constantine won that battle and adopted Christianity (another romantic legend about how he saw a cross, but more than likely, he did it because of the logic “One god – one king”).
+After Diocletian renounced his power, the rulers from 4 different parts of the Empire started fighting for it.
+Constantine won that battle and adopted Christianity (another romantic legend about how he saw a cross, but more likely he did so because of the logic “One god – one king”).
 He founded the new capital of the Roman Empire – Constantinople.
 Theodosius I made Christianity official less than a hundred years later.
-He was the last emperor of the united roman Empire.
+He was the last emperor of the United Roman Empire.

-After him, the East and west roman Empires were co-ruled.
-Byzantine, the east Empire, will survive for another 1000 years.
+After him, the East and West Roman Empires were co-ruled.
+The Byzantine Empire will survive for another 1000 years.
 West Empire was a victim of the Migration Period.

 Rome, funded by immigrants, would be destroyed because of the new wave of immigration.
 And now promised punchline.
-The last emperor of the west Roman Empire was – Romulus.
+The last emperor of the Western Roman Empire was Romulus.

 Conclusion

-When Ioan III, Moskow Prince, was ruling young Russia, Constantinople had fallen.
-Russia was the most robust Orthodox Christian government and, due to that, absorbed the idea that Russia was a Successor of Byzantine.
+When Ioan III, Moscow Prince, was ruling young Russia, Constantinople had fallen.
+Russia was the most robust Orthodox Christian government and, due to that, absorbed the idea that Russia was a Successor of the Byzantine Empire.

 Philotheus of Pskov (hegumen) formulated the following prophecy during that time: Moscow, third Rome.
 The Forth shall never come.